How to Find the Right Medical Billing and Coding Online Training Program in Wheaton 56296

 - HCPCS codes (Healthcare Common Procedure Coding).

 Medical Biller Job Duties

-- Confirm health insurance coverages for patients and assist them with billing questions or concerns
+- Confirm health insurance coverages for patients and help them with billing questions or concerns

-- Check on submitted patient claims and appeal any that have been denied
+- Follow up on submitted patient claims and appeal any that have been declined

-- Work as an intermediary between the healthcare provider, the insurance companies and the patients for proper claim resolution
+- Act as an intermediate between the healthcare provider, the insurance carriers and the patients for proper claim resolution

 - Produce and oversee Accounts Receivables reports

-- Create and deal with unpaid patient collections accounts
+- Create and handle unpaid patient collections accounts

-Medical Biller and Coder Online Instruction and Certification
+Medical Biller and Coder Online Programs and Certification

 - American Academy of Professional Coders (AAPC).